 But, based on my experience, getting to that level of athletic body composition will require at least five training days a week.
 And you'll need to do that for several years without any significant disruptions.

 I've also committed to at least five days of training each week.
 This personal commitment helps me appreciate the level of effort and consistency Layne must have maintained to reach his current form.

 Was Layne Norton Tested For Steroids?

-Yes, Norton would have had to comply with drug testing protocols of the NGA or IFPA.
+Yes, Norton would have had to comply with the drug testing protocols of the NGA or IFPA.

 If Norton used steroids within about seven years of competing in IFPA and NGA, it would have likely led to a positive result .

-Now, that doesn't mean that he didn't have exposure to anabolic drugs at an earlier time of his career, but these organizations have some pretty stringent rules making sure that there's a level playing field.
+Now, that doesn't mean that he didn't have exposure to anabolic drugs at an earlier time in his career, but these organizations have some pretty stringent rules, making sure that there's a level playing field.

 What Does Layne Norton Have a PH.D.
 In?